Samic8/samdawson.dev/src/posts/magic-numbers.md

 But what happens when someone else changes the gap between the selects but forgets (or never knew, because it was not explicit) that the **select-options** is meant to have the same distance between the **select-button** and the **select-options** as the gap been the selects.
 When the gap is changed and the **top** position of the **select-options** is not updated we end up with an "out of sync" issue.

-To solve this we can be more explicit and calculate our calculated values
+To solve this we can be more explicit and calculate our calculated values.

 ```css
 :root {